IET-VIT/Prediction-of-Developer-s-Gross-Income/README.md

   - ✔ 2.
 Data Analysis Done
   - ✔ 3.
 Converted categorical parameters into int/float
   - ✔ 4.
 Identified problematic features, which has to be dealt distinctly
+ - [x] 28 Aug 2020
+  - ✔ 5.
+Figuring out combinational features which needs to be treated as multi-class categories
+  - ✔ 6.
+Discussed inputs format for the API
+  - ✔ 7.
+Discussing different methods for the above
 # Creating Pipeline
 **TO DO** :
 - [ ] Web Dev Part